danforthcenter/plantcv-annotate/docs/napari_label_classes.md

         is run.
 If all classes have points labeled, any clusters not labeled will default to the last class in the list if napari_join_labels is run.
+    - show - If True viewer is shown, if False viewer is not triggered, this is useful for code testing.

 - **Context:**
     - Adding class labels to images.
 Works best on an image that has objects segmented/classified with contours/clusters labeled with values (e.g. labeled mask, output of kmeans clustering).